hhana-1/presentation-meedoen/README.md

 Gives employers verified profiles with reviews and activity history Builds a track record that carries into real employment

-The system fails not because people don't want to help — but because no one has the right information and nothing is tracked.
+Current system fails not because people don't want to help — but because no one has the right information and nothing is tracked.

   ## Running the code